-Q: What is the access of West Chester's residence halls?
+Q; What is the security of West Chester's residence halls?

-A: Residence hall access is restricted 24 hours a day by the RamCard access system.
+A: Residence hall access is restricted 24 hours/day via a card access system.
 Residents are provided access to the hall they live in via their access card at the designated entrances.
 Guests are given access to the building by the resident they are visiting, and the resident is responsible for the guest while the guest is in the building.
 All University employees, contractors, and vendors are required to display University identification when they are in an occupied residence hall.